 Most of my photographs from 2013 to 2016 were taken on solitary walks.
 Restricting myself to the same route felt more like escaping into a thinking space.
 It seems this process acted as a catalyst for triggering memories connected to my life in former East Germany.
 Writing these down was the beginning of keeping notebooks.
 Here I collect thoughts about the past, my current photographs, poetry and artists.

-Since 2017 I am using notebooks, photographs, documents; and government statistics as starting point for reflecting on my experiences within society.
-I create images by obscuring the content, reducing them to fundamental shapes and forms until there are only traces of the original remaining.
+Since 2017 I am using notebooks, my own photographs, multimedia and public data as starting points for reflecting on my experiences within society.
+I create abstract images through obscuring parts of the original and I am interested in the interplay between the private and the public